Hierarchical Selective Recruitment in Linear-Threshold Brain Networks, Part I: Single-Layer Dynamics and Selective Inhibition: Internal Dynamics of Single-Layer Networks

 \subsection{Asymptotic Stability}

 The EUE is an \emph{opportunity} to shape the network activity at steady state, provided that the equilibrium corresponds to a desired state (a memory, the encoding of a spatial location, eye position, etc.~\cite{JJH:82,HSS-DDL-BYR-DWT:00, DD-JKS-TJS:00,RC-DA-RY:03, JJK-KZ:12}) \emph{and} it attracts network trajectories.
-Here we investigate the latter, and our main results is the following.
+Here we investigate the latter.

 \begin{theorem}\longthmtitle{Asymptotic Stability} Consider the network dynamics~\eqref{eq:dyn-d} and assume $\Wbf$ satisfies Assumption~\ref{as:1}. \begin{enumerate} \item {[Sufficient condition]} If $\Wbf \in \Lc$, then for all $\dbf \in \real^n$, the network is globally exponentially stable (GES) relative to a unique equilibrium $\xbf^*$; \item {[Necessary condition]} If for all $\dbf \in \real^n$ the network is locally asymptotically stable relative to a unique equilibrium $\xbf^*$, then $-\Ibf + \Wbf \in \Hc$. \end{enumerate} \end{theorem} \begin{proof} \emph{(i)} The EUE follows from Lemma~\ref{lem:inc-mat-class}(iii)\&(iv) and Theorem~\ref{thm:eue}.
 GES can be deduced from~\cite[Thm 1]{AP-NvdW-HN:05}, but a simpler and direct proof can also be found in a preliminary version of this work~\cite{EN-JC:19-tacI-v2} which is omitted here space reasons.